 This Committee proposes policy and broad guidelines to the board in relation to underwriting policy for the acceptance of protected cells within the Company.
 The Committee has oversight over the operational and financial progress of each cell, including its solvency and any potential impact on the solvency of the Atlas core and also ensures that regular cell inspections are carried out.
-The Committee also, where applicable, oversees relationships with cell managers.
+The Committee also, where applicable, oversees relationships with cell managers and quarterly cell KPIs are submitted to the board of directors.
+The Committee also oversees the review of new cell applications and presents detailed cell application proposals to the board for approval, prior to submitting them to the Regulator.

-The Chief Executive Officer chairs the Committee, which met four times in 2017.
-Apart from the Chairman, the Committee is composed of the two other Executive Directors of the Company as well as the Chief Underwriting Officer, the Chief Risk and Compliance Officer and the Group Chief Financial Officer, as well as Mr John Bonett.
+The Chief Executive Officer chairs the Committee, which met four times in 2018.
+Apart from the Chairman, the Committee is composed of the two other Executive Directors of the Company as well as the Chief Underwriting Officer, the Chief StrategyOfficer and the Group Chief Financial Officer, as well as Mr John Bonett.